syncfusion-content/windowsforms-docs/WindowsForms/TabControl/Getting-Started.md

 ## Add control through designer

-The [TabControlAdv](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.TabControlAdv.html) control can be added to an application by dragging it from the toolbox to a designer view.
+The [Windows Forms TabControl](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.TabControlAdv.html) (TabControlAdv) control can be added to an application by dragging it from the toolbox to a designer view.
 The following assembly references are added automatically:

 * Syncfusion.Grid.Base.dll
 * Syncfusion.Grid.Windows.dll